Trampoline Insurance

 • Design defect – One of the biggest dangers of trampolines is design defects.
 If any part of the trampoline is not designed well, it can create a safety hazard.
 This is why it is so important to make sure you purchase a trampoline from a reputable manufacturer.

 • Failure to warn The failure to warn is a principle of “Product liability laws”.
-This principle states that manufacturers have a duty to warn consumers about potential risks associated with their products. failure to warn can result in liability for injuries or damages caused by the product.
+This principle states that manufacturers have a duty to warn consumers about potential risks associated with their products.
+Failure to warn can result in liability for injuries or damages caused by the product.

 Product liability cases can be difficult to win without an attorney.
 With the right legal counsel, however, you can increase your chances of success.
 Make sure to choose a lawyer with experience in this type of case, and don’t hesitate to ask for references.